72nd/rsmooth/README.md

 **Field Name:** `template`

 **Description:** Path to the template file.
 Learn more about these files in the [pandoc documentation](https://pandoc.org/MANUAL.html#templates).
 If no template is given the default template of pandoc will be used.
+The template field currently gets ignored when exporting documents as odt or docx.

 **Type:** String (path).